You are in front of a blank page. Again. And you don’t know what to write about, which argument to research, or what impactful idea to develop.

 In this article, I will describe a powerful routine I was using in the most uncreative period of my life.

-In the last months of university, the only thing I could do was studying.
+In the last months of university, the only thing I could do was study.
 I had no time to write articles, and neither to think about new concepts to develop.
 But I got used to using flashcards as a studying tool.
 Once I finished school, I continued to use flashcards for different purposes, and, over the last months, I gained the ability to write down many ideas per day.

 Last week, for example, I wrote down 5 ideas per day.
 This week, without the flashcards, I only wrote 7 in total.

 So if you want to try this method, let me introduce you to flashcards and explain how to boost creative thinking with them.

 If you have never heard of them, flashcards are sets of information on paper or digital support.
 Usually, each card comprises a concept on the back and its description on the front.

 This structure made flashcards a practical and efficient memory tool.
 Throughout an exercise of active stimulation of the memory, they facilitate and improve the memorization of the contained data thanks to visual memory.